Net Percent Change in Local Jobs

 Analysis of Performance

-Job growth accelerated in Q2, with Fort Collins adding 1502 jobs between March and June.
-At 2.59%, our net local job change is now solidly in the green.
+Positive job growth continued in Q2, with Fort Collins adding 747 jobs between July - September.
+At .87%, our net local job change was below 2% for Q3, and in the red.

 Job change measures the number of new jobs available in an economy.
 The net job change accounts for layoffs as well as new positions; a healthy economy will have a given number of new jobs created each month/quarter despite some layoff activity.